MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddui4.md

 ## -description

-The AcxObjectBagAddUI4 function adds a UI4 data to an existing intialized AcxObjectBag.
+The AcxObjectBagAddUI4 function adds an unsigned int four byte I4 (LONG) value to an existing, intialized AcxObjectBag.

 ## -parameters